wsdl2phpgenerator/wsdl2phpgenerator/docs/usage-and-options.md

 #### `proxy`

 Specify a proxy to use when accessing the WSDL and other external ressources.
-This option should be used instead of [the proxy options support by the PHP `SoapClient`] (http://php.net/manual/en/soapclient.soapclient.php) as wsdl2phpgenerator uses more than the SOAP client to extract information.
+This option should be used instead of [the proxy options support by the PHP `SoapClient`](http://php.net/manual/en/soapclient.soapclient.php) as wsdl2phpgenerator uses more than the SOAP client to extract information.

 The following formats are supported:

-* An array with the following keys `host`, `port`, `login` and `password` matching [the proxy options support by the PHP `SoapClient`] (http://php.net/manual/en/soapclient.soapclient.php)
+* An array with the following keys `host`, `port`, `login` and `password` matching [the proxy options support by the PHP `SoapClient`](http://php.net/manual/en/soapclient.soapclient.php)
 * A string in an URL-like format

-The proxy information is used by is used when accessing the WSDL to generate the code and for subsequent requests to the SOAP service.
+The proxy information is used when accessing the WSDL to generate the code and for subsequent requests to the SOAP service.

 ##### Example usage